Haver Analytics

 Chart 3: China’s PPI inflation typically leads global PPI inflation

 EM portfolio flows Recent policy initiatives from China designed to shore up its economy initially generated much enthusiasm from investors.
 This can be seen in chart 4 below showing a surge in portfolio inflows to emerging markets, and to Asia in particular, in September.
 The specific spark for this was the introduction of a range of monetary stimulus measures on September 24th which included lower interest rates and cuts in reserve requirement ratios.
-However, that initial euphoria has since dissipated as the announcement of a number of fiscal policies designed to address local government debt risks and property market instability, have not meet expectations.
+However, that initial euphoria has since dissipated as the announcement of a number of fiscal policies designed to address local government debt risks and property market instability, have not met expectations.

 Chart 4: EM portfolio equity inflows have picked up sharply